Accessibility Statement

 We know some parts of this website are not fully accessible:

-• Some older PDF documents are not fully accessible to screen reader software. (non compliant WCAG 1.1.1 Non-text content)
+• Some PDF documents are not fully accessible to screen reader software. (non compliant WCAG 1.1.1 Non-text content)

 • not all videos have captions. (non compliant WCAG 1.2.1 Audio-only and Video-only pre-recorded)